 In this tutorial you will learn how to find Web Service feeds and you will get to transform them into a list of results formatted with the colour and font of your choice.
-I have prepared a set of PHP files for the Web Service Transformer that will help me demonstrate the power of XML.
-If you want to continue to work with this I have published them under a creative commons license allowing you to use and make changes to them.

 First let’s have a look at the Web Service Transformation interface.
 This is a simple form which allows you to submit some parameters that will determine the outcome of the list.

 The first parameter is Web Service.
 For this parameter you need to find a XML feed.
 Here are some places you can go to find these feeds: